Azure-Samples/azure-search-power-skills/README.md

 ## Features

-This project framework provides the following functions:
+This project provides the following custom skills:

 * [**HelloWorld**](Template/HelloWorld/README.md): a minimal skill that can be used as a starting point or template for your own skills.
 * [**GeoPointFromName**](Geo/GeoPointFromName/README.md): retrieves coordinates from place names and addresses.